-Here is an interesting fact.
-East Asia and North America trees have yellow, orange and red leaves in the fall.
-However, European leaves are mostly yellow.
+East Asia and North America trees have yellow, orange, and red leaves in the fall, but European leaves are mostly yellow.
 When Europeans saw paintings of the American fall landscape, they thought the painters were taking artistic license because they had never seen red leaves in person.

 In the past century the beauty of the kanzashi caught the attention of a younger Japanese audience who wanted to add adornments to their clothing.
 Thus came the art of the folded fabric flower, called tsumami kanzashi.
-This “new” art form was officially recognized in 1982 as a traditional Japanese handcraft practiced by professional artisans who apprenticed for years to learn the craft..
-Thankfully, you and I now have the resources available to create these fun flowers for ourselves.
+This “new” art form was officially recognized in 1982 as a traditional Japanese handcraft practiced by professional artisans who apprenticed for years to learn the craft.
+Thankfully, we now have the resources available to create these fun flowers for ourselves.

-I started with this new book, Japanese Fabric Flowers.
+Let’s start with this book, Japanese Fabric Flowers.
 Learn how to create 65 different flowers and turn them into jewelry, hair ornaments, pins, and embellishments.
 A majority of the flowers do not take any additional tools.
 The book is filled with beautiful pictures, wonderful diagrams and written instructions.
 Here is a sneak peak.

 Some of the flowers are made with Kanzashi Flower Maker templates.
-Nordic Needle sells several sizes.
-Here are some of the flowers I made.
+Here are some of the flowers that can be made.

 They are super easy.
-Let me show you!
 We are going to make the Large Gathered Flower.

 You fold the template over with the fabric inside, right side out, and it snaps into place.